 Monardella macrantha is great for a bird garden and a butterfly garden.

-Monardella macrantha's foliage color is green, type is evergreen and has fragrance.
+Foliage of Monardella macrantha has color green, is evergreen and has fragrance.

 Communities for Monardella macrantha:Chaparral and Yellow Pine Forest.